 Quality and safety of treatment

-On the website of Danish Health Data Authority (Sundhedsdatastyrelsen), you can find information about the clinical guidelines for treatments.
+On the website of the Danish Health Authority (Sundhedsstyrelsen), you can find information about the clinical guidelines for treatments.

 If you have received erroneous or deficient treatment at a Danish public or private hospital, clinic or other place of treatment, you can file a complaint with the Danish Patient Safety Authority (Styrelsen for Patientsikkerhed).
 You can report malpractices and other detriments related to treatment to the Danish patient insurance centre Patient Compensation Association (Patienterstatningen).